Landfill methane projects lead in carbon market quality with CCP approval

 The Importance of Capturing Landfill Methane

-Photo curtesy of Flathead Electric Cooperative
+Photo courtesy of Flathead Electric Cooperative

 Landfill gas capture projects involve collecting methane produced by decomposing waste in landfills before it is vented into the atmosphere.
 Once captured, the methane is then destroyed, either in a flare or in equipment that uses it as fuel to produce heat or electricity.